 22 1/8 inches long, this tool provides a lot of leverage for its user.
 We like the nickel and chrome finish with an ergonomic grip handle; it makes the torque wrench easier to use.
 It weighs a mere 4.5 pounds and offers +/-4% accuracy.
 It also has a torque range from 40-250 foot-pounds.

-- You don’t have to unload the torque before storage
+- Pros: You don’t have to unload the torque before storage.
+Easy to adjust settings.
+Pronounced clicking.

 If you’re looking for a torque wrench at a reasonable price and while still having great accuracy.
 This Tacklife model is among the most accurate, with guaranteed +/-4% accuracy.